gcanti/tcomb-form/GUIDE.md

 };
 ```

-There is a problem though: a textbox handle only strings so we need a way to transform a list in a string and a string in a list: a `Transformer` deals with serialization / deserialization of data and has the following interface:
+There is a problem though: a textbox handles only strings, so we need a way to transform a list to a string and a string to a list.
+A `Transformer` deals with serialization / deserialization of data and has the following interface:

 ```js
 var Transformer = t.struct({